jerzydziewierz/PMBOK-doc-templates/PMBOK templates/Project Management Plans/Additional components/Project life cycle description.md

+# Project life cycle description

 Describes the series of phases that a project passes through from its initiation to its closure